-- Standard endotracheal tube (ET) – inserted via the nose or mouth, the standard ET provides a secure airway when the balloon on the cuff is inflated and sealed, and is mostly used in adult patients with acute respiratory failure; pediatric patients can benefit from uncuffed ET.2
+- Standard endotracheal tube (ET) – inserted via the nose or mouth, the standard ET provides a secure airway when the balloon on the cuff is inflated and sealed, and is mostly used in adult patients with acute respiratory failure; paediatric patients can benefit from uncuffed ET.2

 - Tracheostomy tube –inserted via a stoma, a surgically-created opening in the trachea, the tracheostomy tube is used for patients who need long-term mechanical ventilation, and exists with cuffed and uncuffed options; cuffed tracheostomy tubes seals the airway to control mechanical ventilation, while deflated cuffs or cuffless tubes may be introduced when the patient is more stable.

 Invasive ventilation may be used during acute respiratory failure, weaning and for chronic respiratory failure when non-invasive ventilation is impossible to manage correctly.
 It can also be used as a means to maintain a patient’s airway during a surgical procedure, such as intubation done in the ICU.

 Whether it is used in a hospital setting or at home (Home Mechanical Ventilation), invasive mechanical ventilation is paired with ventilation technology that continuously facilitates oxygen exchange/carbon dioxide exchange.3 At ResMed, we provide machines with several modes that use the latest technology for the most comfortable and effective therapy.
 Discover our range of ventilators for invasive mechanical ventilation.